 I have seen time and time again where we make space for small infractions, ignore transgressions in the name of “live and let live” or minding our own business, then when women are harmed and traumatized, we tell them it’s an outside issue though we witnessed the entire cycle right in front of us.
 I refuse to accept this.

 It’s tragic that we have opportunities to hold each other accountable, albeit awkwardly, and don’t.
-It’s tragic that we can’t take broken people and band together to protect them better.
-It’s tragic that a society of people aiming to get better, a fellowship that saved my life turns the lights out and alienates the women who need real talk about real human issues that will, inevitably affect their sobriety or lead to a relapse.
-We can and should do better.
-We can listen.
-We can hear each other when we’re in pain.
-We can say #metoo.
+It’s tragic that a society of people aiming to get better—a fellowship that saved my life—ignores women who’ve experienced sexual trauma and need additional support in order to avoid a relapse and prolong their sobriety.
+We can and should do better, by listening and hearing each other when we’re in pain.
+We can say #MeToo.

 The #MeToo Movement

-We can acknowledge it’s the issue that it is and do something about it.
-We can do better to help each other get better.
-We don’t have to watch cycles of trauma or cycles of abuse like we haven’t all suffered the self inflicted madness of the cycle of addiction.
-We all know the pain and defeat of self-sabotage, self-loathing, and self doubt.
-We need a call to #dobetter, because #timesup for the number of times I can say #metoo in sponsorship, in clinical settings, and in my daily life.
+We can acknowledge the issue, and do something about it.
+We don’t have to watch cycles of trauma or cycles of abuse like we haven’t all suffered the self inflicted madness caused by the cycle of addiction, self-sabotage, self-loathing, and self doubt.

-We’re here to get better and we don’t have time or space for archaic patriarchy in our progression, just men and women who can do better to live better, survivors included.
+We’re here to get better and we don’t have time or space for archaic patriarchy in our progression.
 My sister soldiers are not the minority and we will not sit still, look pretty or guard your transgressions with destructive, permissive, and festering secrecy anymore.

 This movement for us means holding on.
-It’s knowing that you feel broken, but you are whole.
-It’s finding the strength to hold on for one more day when you can’t recall a time you didn’t feel the strength someone else used to take what wasn’t given to them.
-It’s finding the places of powerlessness in life to harness personal power for empowering others and ignite an unwavering dedication to rise.
+It’s knowing that you are whole, even when you feel broken.
+It’s finding the places of powerlessness in life to harness personal power for empowering others and igniting an unwavering dedication to rise.